labforge/sdk-demos/distribution/README.md

 package the [driver](../driver/README.md) and [utility](../utility/README.md) into
 a Windows installer using [NSIS](https://nsis.sourceforge.io/).

-## Building the Distribution Package
+## Building the Distribution Package (Windows only)

+Make sure all [requirements](requirements.txt) are installed, including the eBUS SDK wheel for your Python interpreter.

 ```
 build.bat
 ```

 ## Usage
- * To install the new eBUS driver call the driver executable as follows
+ * To execute the generated installer.

 ```
-build\driver.exe --install=eBUSUniversalProForEthernet
+build\updater.exe
 ```

+This will install "Labforge Inc" -> "Bottlenose Utilities" into the Windows start menu.

 ----
 Back to [Home](../README.md)